g3k0/dependencies-hoover/README.md

 target/debug/coverage
 ```

-At the time of writing, the application has about the 75% of code coverage.
+At the time of writing, the application has about the **75% of code coverage**.

 ## Notes